jiajunliu2023/Data-Analysis-Portfolio-Project/README.md

-# Project 1 Data Professional Survey Analysis (Power BI)
+# 📊 Project 1.
+Data Professional Survey Analysis (Power BI)
 ![Screenshot 2025-05-12 141906](https://github.com/user-attachments/assets/df6fec53-3582-424d-817e-08a09b0cb618)

-# 📊 Data Professional Survey Breakdown – Full Analysis Report

 This report provides insights from a survey conducted among 630 data professionals worldwide.
 The dashboard aggregates responses about demographics, job roles, salary, programming language preferences, and career experiences.
 The purpose is to understand trends and challenges in the data field.